How Systemising Your Business Can Maximise Its Value

-Effective systems and processes are the essential part of day to day business running.
-Business systems in their own right do not create growth but without robust systems in place, growth will be almost impossible to achieve.
+Systemising your business is an essential part of running a business.
+But remember, systems in their own right do not create growth, but without robust systems in place, growth will be almost impossible to achieve.
 Conversely, you may also find your business going backwards simply because your systems aren't working ...

 A book that highlights this is The E-Myth Revisited by Michael E Gerber.
 This is excellent reading and will keep anyone interested in understanding the most common issues faced by entrepreneurs.

 In the most profitable businesses I see, the entrepreneur has released him or herself from the business by systemising each part of the business and allocating responsibilities to other people within the organisation.

 This process of gradually delegating and systemising jobs that are currently carried out by owners is the path to maximising the value of a business!
 But it can take a few years to make it happen and should start with the following areas: